hymasundar/DemoDAG/README.md

 Appropriate comments are added at each method level and at the flow.

 Tested with a sample test data DemoDAG file by adding edges.
 The addition of edges can be changed specific to the given problem.
-This is a generic solution should work for all DAG's.
+This is a generic solution should work for all DAG's in finding the longest path.

 Following is complete algorithm for finding longest distances.